After discovering an affair, most people will ask themselves whether the affair is still going or over.

 A road that includes, at some point, leaving the once-secret lover behind.

 In an article written by Psychologist Alexandra Solomon, she found that cheaters are less likely to cheat again if they work out why they cheated in the first place.
-Therapy can be a powerful tool in helping to achieve that.

 How an affair can drag-on indefinitely